 According to Apple executives Eddy Cue and Craig Federighi, Apple will release a brand spanking new Remote app for iOS devices "in a few months".
 Owners of the fourth-generation Apple TV have the most to gain, as the Remote app will essentially convert their iPhone, iPad or iPod touch into a full-fledged Siri Remote.
 Besides duplicating Siri Remote functions, iOS users can use their device as an additional controller for multiplayer games on the Apple TV 4G.

 Sony released the film Steve Jobs, directed by Danny Boyle on DVD and Blu-ray Disc.
 While the movie has been available on streaming services such as YouTube and iTunes, collectors can now get an official copy.
-The DVD and Blu-ray Disc run $16.99 and $19.99 respectively.
 The movie stars Michael Fassbender as the late Apple CEO, and is based on Walter Isaacson’s biography.
 Get your copy of Steve Jobs now on Amazon.com.